 Planning is essential if you want an attractive, easy to maintain, and functional home landscape.
 Make sure to look at mature plant size and characteristics to determine if their fit and function will work well in your yard.

-Water – Use It Wisely Arizona partners have put together great information on local planting, called Plant Now for the Future that includes planting instructions, plant placement, and other design ideas.
+Water – Use It Wisely Arizona partners have put together great information on saving water outdoors that includes interactive watering guides, landscaping ideas, low-water-use plants and more.
 Also, be sure to explore the event calendar on the Water – Use It Wisely home page and find out the fall landscape workshops we have going on this season!

 When you purchase plants for your home landscape, be sure to look for healthy, well-grown plants.
 Don’t forget to add 2-3 inches of compost or mulch to the surface of the soil after planting and before covering with granite or rock (keep the mulch a few inches away from the stem or tree trunk).
 Check with your local plant nursery for the best results.
 Don’t forget to look for local fall plant sales put on by botanical gardens or others.

 WHAT ARE THE BENEFITS OF LOW-WATER-USE PLANTS?

 This fall, replace your high-water-use plants with water-thrifty ones!
 Desert flora doesn’t require much water to thrive and adds a variety of colors, sizes, and functions that will spruce up your garden.
 You will love how your yard looks, how much easier it is to maintain, and how your water bills look.
 With each low-water-use plant you place in your landscape, you can save up to 550 gallons a year.
 Considering up to 70% of water use is outdoors, you can brag to your neighbors that your beautiful landscape is not only conserving water but is easy to take care of, too.

 - Use up to 75% less water than grass or traditional landscapes